variantstudios/tilekyle.com/pages/about-us/index.md

 ---
 layout: page
 title: About Us
-subtitle: "Who we are and what we've done."
+subtitle: Who we are and what we've done.
 staff:
   - name: Kyle Schnellmann
     position: President